 Cart-pusher associates are not allowed to accept tips from customers, but if the customer insists after you refuse the first time, accept it anyway.
 Always say "Thank you" regardless.

 Staying on Management's Good Side

-Hey, you could even win "Employee of the Month" or in Wal-Mart's case, 1st Shift or 2nd Shift Associate of the Month.
-I won this award back in July of 2015, and it was one of the best days I ever had working at Wal-Mart.
+Hey, you could even win "Employee of the Month" or, in Walmart's case, 1st Shift or 2nd Shift Associate of the Month.
+I won this award back in July of 2015, and it was one of the best days I ever had working at Walmart.
 It feels good inside to be given an award like this to add to your résumé.

-Give it your all with this job because depending on the managers, it can pay off well in the end.
-If you think about quitting in your first week on the job like I did, reconsider this choice.
-In Texas, I went from $7.50 an hour, to $8.50 an hour, to $9.00 an hour, to $10.00 an hour over the course of about 2 years working at my super-store.
+Give it your all with this job, because depending on the managers, it can pay off well in the end.
+If you think about quitting in your first week on the job as I did, reconsider this choice.
+In Texas, I went from $7.50 an hour to $8.50 an hour, to $9.00 an hour, to $10.00 an hour over the course of about two years working at my super-store.
 It might not sound like much, but just know that I started back in 2014 and left in 2016.

 © 2018 James Foglio